jldu20/cs326-team-rho/docs/milestone3.md

 Jerry:
     secret keys for database access.
-    creating cards in tutee list when submit button is clicked on the request tutor page worked on search button in tutee list to filter out names of tutees
+    creating cards in tutee list when submit button is clicked on the request tutor page worked on search button in tutee list to filter out names of tutees -> Connected tutee list to MongoDB to get the list of tuteees and append info to table

 Gordon:
     Connected frontend to backend